CubeVic/superTip/README.md

 * [X] implementing other UI elements
 * [X] Reset option

+**Declare:**
+Icons made by Freepi  from  www.flaticon.com is licensed by CC 3.0 BY

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: